SodoI66/MetaDSM/README.md

 # MetaDSM Recommendation Model

-This is the official source code for the paper "Integrating Static and Dynamic Preferences via Meta-Learning for User Cold Start Recommendation".
+This is the source code for the paper "Integrating Static and Dynamic Preferences via Meta-Learning for User Cold Start Recommendation".

 ## Key Features